Aananda-giri/dapp-hunt/tweets-2-discord/README.md

 - [ ] Summarise tweets using atoma if `SUMMARISE=true` in `.env` file
 - [ ] Integrate with eliza and use eliza's sessions for discord-bot login and twitter-agent login
+- [ ] Send message to individual users.

 ## Example Output